-Next, to determine if the structure of individual affiliative relationships in multiplex or uniplex affiliation networks was associated with pro-inflammatory cytokines we ran generalized linear models using a negative binomial distribution (proc glimmix, SAS 9.4) on each biomarker separately (see 30 for details on distribution choice and Figure S2 for distributions).
-For these analyses networks were treated as weighted but undirected.
-Model building proceeded in four steps for each outcome (i.e., ).IL-6, TNF-α).
-One animal was excluded from the IL-6 analysis because it was an outlier with influence (Cook’s D >1); all other outliers had a Cook’s D < 0.5 and therefore were included in the analyses.
+Next, to determine if an individual’s position in the multiplex or uniplex networks was associated with pro-inflammatory cytokines, we ran generalized linear models using a negative binomial distribution (R package lme4 v.1.1-34) on each biomarker separately (see 30 for details on distribution choice and Figure S2 for distributions).
+For these analyses, networks were treated as weighted but undirected because of our focus on the qualities of a relationship rather than focused specifically on grooming behavior and because contact sitting is recorded as an undirected behavior (i.e., information on who initiated the interaction is unavailable).
+One animal was excluded from the IL-6 analyses because it was an outlier with influence (Cook’s D >1); all other outliers had a Cook’s D < 0.5 and therefore were included in the analyses.
 A second animal was excluded from all analysis due to the fact she was not included in the uniplex network.
+Model building proceeded in five steps for each outcome (i.e., IL-6, TNF-α, see Figure S2).
 For all steps, ΔAIC > 2 was used to identify potential predictors and candidate models.
+For one social group, 6 animals were not present in the uniplex contact sit network (they never engaged in contact sitting with someone they did not also groom).
+Therefore to evaluate the effects of uniplex contact sitting we use a subset of the full dataset for AIC comparisons.
 First, a random effect indicating the group ID was evaluated for each outcome, and all subsequent models were compared to this random effects only model.
-Next, variables from the literature (age, dominance rank, dominance certainty, sampling order), although not of direct interest here, were evaluated to determine if it was necessary to control for their effects on inflammation before examining social network variables.
-Third, a statistical winnowing strategy was used to eliminate nonpredictive social network variables (multiplex affiliation, uniplex affiliation, or huddling metrics) from further consideration56.
-Because huddling behavior was used to separate relationships into the multiplex and uniplex networks, huddling degree was also included as a potential predictor to evaluate if it was multiplex vs uniplex relationships or just simply huddling behavior driving observed effects.
-While some multiplex affiliation and huddling metrics were highly correlated (Table S2), VIF (range: 1.93 – 1.94) and tolerance (range: 0.517 – 0.519) did not indicate multicollinearity.
-A final set of models was constructed in which variables identified in step 3 were combined to identify a final set of candidate models.
+Second, variables from the literature (age, dominance rank, dominance certainty, sampling order), although not of direct interest here, were evaluated to determine if it was necessary to control for their effects on inflammation before examining social network variables.
+Third, due to the large number of potential predictors in our exploratory analysis, a statistical winnowing strategy was used to reduce the number of social network variables under consideration 64.
+This involved running univariate models for each metric from each network (6 networks with 6 metrics each).
+Due to our goal of directly comparing effects of centrality in different networks and predictions for multiplex vs uniplex networks, if no metric generated improvement in model fit (i.e., ΔAIC > 2) for a given network all available network metrics for that network were explored in step 4.
+Fourth, to compare the effects of uniplex and multiplex network connectivity directly, candidate predictors from step 3 for the uniplex and multiplex grooming (Figure 1D vs E), uniplex and multiplex contact sitting networks (Figure 1B vs C) were directly compared.
+Additionally, effects of centrality in grooming vs contact sitting networks were compared (i.e., Figure 1A red vs blue).
+Fifth, a final set of best models was identified by comparing AIC across all models generated in steps 3 and 4.
 Metrics from the same network were never included in the same model due to the interdependence of network metrics.
-If no single best model emerged, candidate models (i.e., those with ΔAIC ≤ 2, Table S3) are discussed.
-A log of all models tested is available in Tables S3-5.
+If no single best model emerged, candidate models (i.e., those with ΔAIC ≤ 2) are discussed.
+A log of all models tested is available in Tables S3-4.

 Ethical Note